Daily Houserule tweets: December 2022

 This is generous: a Scrounging failure may yield $0 (unlike RAW’s automatic $0), while success yields more than RAW.

-If that’s way too kind, add this:
+If that’s too generous, add this:

 Anyway.
 These last three entries on scrap prices are just options for those who (like me) find this trivial side-topic modestly interesting.
-Feel free to ignore these and keep your own scrap-hauling mini-game as simple as you like.
+Feel free to ignore these and keep your own scrap-hauling mini-game as basic as you like.

 308